Croghan, County Offaly: School

 St Brigid's National School, known in Irish as Scoil Bhride, was built in 1963.
-There were formerly a number of other schools in Croghan, including a hedge school which was run in Coole during the during the time of the Penal Laws by a Mr. Burke.
+There were formerly a number of other schools in Croghan, including a hedge school which was run in Coole during the time of the Penal Laws by a Mr. Burke.
 The first official school opened in August 1835 in Cannakill.
 Croghan Community Centre was the local school until Scoil Bhríde was built.
 Due to the number of pupils then attending the new school, an extension was built in 2009.
 It included an assembly hall and other facilities and was officially opened and blessed by Bishop of Kildare and Leighlin, James Moriarty.
 As of 2014, the school had over 90 pupils enrolled.

 Croghan Hill

 It is said that it is possible to see up to 9 counties from the summit of nearby Croghan Hill.
 On 17 March every year, St Patrick's Day, people climb the hill and set fire to the Furzes.
 The lighting of furzes is an age old tradition and it was believed that if you drove your cattle through the burning furzes it would ward off any diseases.

 The Croghan Hill Challenge is an adventure race which takes place on the slopes of the hill, and has been used as a fundraiser for charities.
 Including in 2013, when over €60,000 was raised.